meghrajranaware23/bodyiq-policies/reelsCounterPrivacypolicy.md

 Last updated: November 2, 2025

-Introduction
+1. Introduction

-Reels Counter ("we," "our," or "us") is committed to protecting your privacy.
+Welcome to Reels Counter ("we," "our," or "us").
+We are committed to protecting your privacy and ensuring that your data remains secure.
 This Privacy Policy explains how our mobile application collects, uses, and safeguards your information.

-Information We Collect
+2. Information We Collect

-Local Data Only
+2.1 Local Data Only

+We respect your privacy — all data stays on your device.

+We only store:

-Usage Counts: The app stores simple counters of your content consumption locally on your device.
+Usage Counts: Counters of your content consumption.

-Timestamps: Date and time information for when you use the counter feature.
+Timestamps: Date and time when you use the counter.

-No Personal Information: We do not collect, store, or transmit any personal information.
+No Personal Information: We do not collect, store, or transmit any personal or identifiable data.

-Data Storage
+2.2 Data Storage

-All data is stored locally on your device using Android’s SharedPreferences.
+All data is stored locally using Android’s SharedPreferences.

-No data is transmitted to external servers.
+No external servers are used.

-No data is shared with third parties.
+No data is shared with any third parties.

-How We Use Your Information
+3. How We Use Your Information

-The app uses your local data only to:
+Your local data is used only to:

 Display your daily and total consumption counts.

 Provide historical tracking of your usage patterns.

-Maintain app functionality.

-Auto-Scroll Feature & Accessibility Service
-What is Auto-Scroll?

-The auto-scroll feature is an optional functionality that automatically scrolls through content (like Instagram Reels, YouTube Shorts, TikTok videos) while you're away from your device.
-This helps you:

-Simulate natural viewing patterns when you're not actively using your phone.

-Continue content consumption tracking even during passive viewing.

-Maintain consistent usage statistics for better habit tracking.

-Why We Need Accessibility Service Permission

-The Accessibility Service permission is required for the auto-scroll feature because:

-Content Detection: It allows the app to identify video content areas on your screen.

-Safe Scrolling: It ensures scrolling only happens in video areas, avoiding buttons or ads.

-Cross-App Compatibility: It works across different social media apps (Instagram, TikTok, YouTube, Snapchat).

-User Safety: It prevents accidental interactions with unintended UI elements.

-Important Notes About Accessibility Service:
-✅ Completely Optional
-✅ User Controlled
-✅ No Data Collection
-✅ Privacy Focused
-✅ Transparent Operation

-Accessibility Service Data Access Declaration

-What data we access through Accessibility Service:

-Screen content to detect video/reel areas for safe scrolling.

-Window information to identify supported social media apps.

-Touch interaction capabilities to perform scroll gestures.

-How we use this data:

-To detect and count reels in supported apps (Instagram, YouTube, TikTok, Snapchat).

-To automatically scroll through content when auto-scroll is enabled.

-Data is processed locally in real time and never stored or transmitted.

-What we DO NOT access:

-Personal messages, emails, or text content.

-Passwords, login credentials, or account information.

-Photos, videos, or media files.

-Contact information or personal data.

-Any data outside of scroll detection functionality.

-How Auto-Scroll Works:

-You enable the accessibility service in Android Settings (optional).

-The app detects when you're viewing supported content.

-It performs gentle swipe gestures in safe video areas only.

-It automatically increments your content counter.

-You can disable it anytime through Android Settings.

-What the Accessibility Service CANNOT Do:

-❌ Read your personal messages or data
-❌ Access your accounts or passwords
-❌ Interact with other apps beyond scrolling
-❌ Send or receive any information
-❌ Modify your device settings

-Subscription & Ads

-We offer an optional subscription that enhances your experience within the app.

-Subscription Features:

-Ad-Free Experience: Subscribers can use the app without ads.

-Advanced Analytics: Subscribers gain access to detailed reel counting analysis and extended history tracking.

-Usage Notifications: Subscribers can set usage limits and receive local notifications when their limit is reached.

-Future Premium Features: Any upcoming premium tools will be available to subscribers at no additional cost.

-Subscription Handling:
+Maintain and enhance app functionality.

+No personal data ever leaves your device.

+4. Auto-Scroll Feature & Accessibility Service
+4.1 What is Auto-Scroll?

+Auto-Scroll is an optional feature that automatically scrolls through short video content (e.g., Instagram Reels, YouTube Shorts, TikTok videos).

+This feature helps you:

+Simulate natural viewing patterns.

+Track your usage even during passive viewing.

+Maintain consistent statistics for habit tracking.

+4.2 Why Accessibility Service Permission is Needed

+We use Android’s Accessibility Service to:

+Detect video areas for safe scrolling.

+Perform automated gestures only within supported apps.

+Avoid unintended interactions with buttons or ads.

+Enable compatibility across platforms like Instagram, TikTok, YouTube, and Snapchat.

+4.3 Important Notes

+✅ Optional: Auto-scroll is not required to use the app.
+✅ User Controlled: You can enable/disable it anytime in Android Settings.
+✅ No Data Access: It cannot read or transmit any personal data.
+✅ Transparent: All scrolling actions are visible on-screen.

+5. Accessibility Service Data Access Declaration
+5.1 What We Access

+Screen content (to detect reel or video areas).

+Window information (to identify supported apps).

+Touch interaction capabilities (to perform scroll gestures).

+5.2 How We Use It

+Detect and count reels or short videos in supported apps.

+Perform safe automatic scrolling when enabled.

+Process data locally and in real time — never stored or transmitted.

+5.3 What We Do NOT Access

+❌ Personal messages, emails, or chat content.
+❌ Passwords, login credentials, or accounts.
+❌ Photos, videos, or files on your device.
+❌ Contact information or personal data.
+❌ Any data beyond scroll detection.

+6. How Auto-Scroll Works

+You enable Accessibility Service in Android Settings (optional).

+The app detects video content on supported platforms.

+Gentle swipe gestures are performed automatically.

+Your content counter increases with each scroll.

+You can disable this feature anytime.

+7. What the Accessibility Service CANNOT Do

+❌ Read your messages or private data.

+❌ Access your accounts or passwords.

+❌ Interact with apps beyond scrolling.

+❌ Send or receive information.

+❌ Modify your system settings.

+8. Subscription & Advertisements
+8.1 Subscription Features

+Reels Counter offers an optional premium subscription for an enhanced experience:

+🚫 Ad-Free Experience: Remove all in-app advertisements.

+📊 Advanced Analytics: Unlock detailed reel counting and insights.

+🔔 Usage Notifications: Get notified when you reach your daily limit.

+🌟 Future Perks: Access upcoming premium tools automatically.

+8.2 Subscription Management

 All purchases and subscriptions are handled securely through Google Play Billing.

-We do not collect or store any payment information.
+We do not collect or store any payment data.

-Subscription status and purchase validation are managed by Google Play.
+Subscription validation and management are handled by Google Play.

-Advertisements:
+8.3 Advertisements (Free Users)

-Non-subscribed users may see ads within the app.
+Non-subscribers may see ads in the app.

-Ads are served through trusted third-party ad networks that comply with Google Play and privacy standards.
+Ads are provided via trusted third-party networks that comply with Google and Android privacy standards.

-No personally identifiable information is shared with advertisers.
+No personal data is shared with advertisers.

-Notifications
+9. Notifications

-The app may send local notifications to inform you when you have reached your preset content consumption limit.
+Local notifications are used to remind you when you reach your set limit.

-These notifications are generated and processed entirely on your device.
+All notifications are processed on-device only.

 No external servers are used for notification delivery.

-Data Security
+10. Data Security

+We take privacy seriously:

-All data remains on your device.
+All data stays on your device.

+The app works offline for core features.

-No internet connection is required for core functionality.
+No internet connection is required to function.

-No data transmission occurs.

-Your Rights
+11. Your Rights

+You have full control over your data:

-Access: You can view all your data within the app.
+🔍 Access: View all stored data directly within the app.

-Deletion: You can clear all data using the "Clear All Data" feature in the app.
+🗑️ Deletion: Clear all stored data using the “Clear All Data” option.

-Control: You have full control over when the overlay and accessibility features are active.
+⚙️ Control: Enable or disable overlay and accessibility features at any time.

-Permissions
+12. Permissions Used

-The app requests the following permissions:

-Display over other apps (SYSTEM_ALERT_WINDOW): Required for the floating counter button functionality.

-Foreground service: Required to keep the overlay button active in the background.

-Wake lock: Prevents the device from sleeping while the overlay is active.

-Internet access: Used only for ads (if not subscribed) and for navigating to device settings when needed.

-Accessibility service (BIND_ACCESSIBILITY_SERVICE): Optional feature for auto-scroll functionality that automatically scrolls through content.
-This permission allows the app to perform touch gestures on your screen to scroll through videos.
-User must explicitly enable this in Android Settings.
-This service only performs scrolling actions and cannot read, access, or transmit any personal data.

-Battery optimization exemption: Ensures the overlay service runs reliably.
+Permission	Purpose
+SYSTEM_ALERT_WINDOW	Required for the floating counter button overlay FOREGROUND_SERVICE	Keeps overlay active in the background WAKE_LOCK	Prevents the device from sleeping while overlay is active INTERNET	Used only for ads (non-subscribed users) or navigation to settings BIND_ACCESSIBILITY_SERVICE	Enables optional auto-scroll functionality Battery Optimization Exemption	Ensures the overlay runs reliably

-Important: All permissions are used solely for app functionality.
+Note: All permissions are used only for app functionality.
 No personal data is collected or transmitted through these permissions.

-Children’s Privacy
+13. Children’s Privacy

-Our app does not collect any personal information and is safe for users of all ages.
+Reels Counter does not collect any personal data and is safe for users of all ages.

-Changes to This Policy
+14. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Any changes will be reflected in the app update.
+We may update this Privacy Policy periodically.
+All updates will be reflected within the app or on our official GitHub repository.

-Contact Us
+15. Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
+If you have questions about this Privacy Policy, please contact us:

-Email: profilesleetcode@gmail.com
+📧 Email: profilesleetcode@gmail.com

-App Name: Reels Counter – Habit Tracker
+📱 App Name: Reels Counter – Habit Tracker
-Developer: ReelCounter Team
+👥 Developer: ReelCounter Team

-We will respond to privacy-related inquiries within 48 hours.
+We aim to respond to all privacy inquiries within 48 hours.

-Compliance
+16. Compliance

 This app complies with:

-Google Play Store policies
+✅ Google Play Store Policies

-Android privacy guidelines
+✅ Android Privacy Guidelines

-General Data Protection Regulation (GDPR) principles
+✅ General Data Protection Regulation (GDPR) Principles

+© 2025 ReelCounter Team.
+All rights reserved.